-The WiFi module socket is a PCIe form factor socket.
-The FW2B can accommodate a standard PCIe WiFi module.
-The FW4B while PCIe in form factor, operates over USB channel communication, limiting functionality as compared to pure PCIe modules.
-Protectli sells a compatible WiFi module that is available here.
+The WiFi module socket is a mini PCIe form factor socket on the FW2B and the FW4B, however, there are important differences in the connectivity of this slot.
+The FW2B can accommodate a standard (PCIe connected) mini PCIe WiFi module.
+The FW4B, while mini PCIe in form factor, is USB connected, limiting functionality and throughput as compared to PCIe modules.
+Protectli sells a USB connected mini PCIe form factor WiFi module that is available here.
 Instructions for installation of the WiFi module can be found here.
-The FW2B can also accommodate the Protectli PCIe/USB WiFi module.
+The FW2B can also accommodate the USB connected, Protectli mini PCIe/USB WiFi module.

 The ‘Front’ of the FW4B Vault is pictured above.
 The FW2 is different, as it only has 2 network ports (WAN and LAN) but an additional 4 USB 2.0 ports.

 Power should be supplied by the included power supply, which is rated for 12V at 3.3A.